bayasdev/envycontrol/README.md

 ## 💡 Tips

+### `nvidia` kernel module is named `nvidia-current` on Debian

+If you're running into this situation you can use the `--use-nvidia-current` flag to make EnvyControl use the correct module name.

 ### Wayland session is missing on Gnome 43+

 GDM now requires `NVreg_PreserveVideoMemoryAllocations` kernel parameter which breaks sleep in nvidia and hybrid mode, as well as rtd3 in hybrid mode, so EnvyControl disables it, if you need a Wayland session follow the instructions below